number5alive/funsizehikes/blog/_posts/2016-05-09-a-name-a-nero-and-a-raccoon-attack.markdown

 ![a-name-a-nero-and-a-raccoon-attack](http://eloiserobbins.files.wordpress.com/2016/05/wp-1462728950473.jpg)
 We rustle through cliff bars and fun size twix like raccoons.
 Someone comments that fun size is the best size. " Hey, I'm Fun Size!"
 I say, like an idiot.
 Saying "I'm anything" is dangerous when you are waiting for your trail name.
 Sure enough, within half an hour, everyone is referring to me as Fun Size.
 ![a-name-a-nero-and-a-raccoon-attack](http://eloiserobbins.files.wordpress.com/2016/05/wp-1462729247852.jpg)
-Guac, Shake and Bake and I cuddle puddle under the stars.
+Guac, Shake'nBake and I cuddle puddle under the stars.
 We point out constellations, and then, suddenly, something furry moves in the field.
 Raccoon!
-Shake and Bake rattles a trekking pole at it, and it is unfazed.
+Shake'nBake rattles a trekking pole at it, and it is unfazed.
 We shine our lights and yell, and it finally ambles off.
 ![a-name-a-nero-and-a-raccoon-attack](http://eloiserobbins.files.wordpress.com/2016/05/wp-1462729528301.jpg)
 Guac jumps ship soon after, then the raccoon drags someone else's bag halfway away from their tent.
 Another raccoon is a few feet from our heads and I go into Bear defense mode, yelling at it.
 A little later, there is a raccoon at my feet, half in my backpack.
 In the morning, there is a bite out of my map ziplock, and my ziplock wallet has teeth marks in it.
 ![a-name-a-nero-and-a-raccoon-attack](http://eloiserobbins.files.wordpress.com/2016/05/wp-1462732304983.jpg)